oresat/oresat-linux/IntroToDBus.md

 ## busctl
  - busctl is a way to monitor dbus interfaces in a terminal
- - To list all system dbus interfaces
+ - To list all system dbus interfaces `busctl`
-'''
-busctl
-'''
- - To list all session (user) dbus interfaces
+ - To list all session (user) dbus interfaces `busctl --user`
-'''
-busctl --user
-'''
- - To show all methods, signals, and properties for that dbus interface.
+ - To show all methods, signals, and properties for that dbus interface. `busctl introspect <DBUS-INTERFACE> <DBUS-PATH>`
-'''
-busctl introspect <DBUS-INTERFACE> <DBUS-PATH>
-'''

 ## Usefull Links